 - Stimulates further growth

 - Prepares the body for the next workout

-So far, I've found nothing that works better at enhancing the magnitude of growth, and the rate of gains and recovery than Neural Charge Training.
+I've found nothing that works better than Neural Charge Training at increasing the rate of gains and enhancing recovery.

 You want to experience that?

 - Perform 4-Exercise Circuit: A Neural Charge Workout is comprised of 4 explosive exercises — 2 for the upper body and 2 for the lower body — that are performed in a circuit, alternating upper, lower, upper, lower (or visa versa).